Medically reviewed on February 20, 2018

 - Heart problems, such as mitral valve prolapse, abnormal heart rhythms or heart failure

-- Bone loss, increasing risk of fractures later in life
+- Bone loss (osteoporosis), increasing the risk of fractures

 - In females, absence of a period